joshuajfoster/Preprocess_EEG_EyeTrack/README.md

 # Preprocess_EEG_EyeTrack

-This is my pipeline for the preprocessing EEG and eye tracking data obtained in the Awh-Vogel Lab setup.
+This is my pipeline for the preprocessing EEG and eye tracking data for use with data obtained with [BrainVision Recorder](www.brainproducts.com) and [EyeLink 1000Plus](http://www.sr-research.com/mount_desktop_1000plus.html).

-Note: We record EEG data with [BrainVision Recorder](www.brainproducts.com).
-We record eye tracking data with the [EyeLink 1000Plus](http://www.sr-research.com/mount_desktop_1000plus.html).

 ## Step 1: Preprocess EEG